mikeysklar/bubby/README.md

 ![Screenshot](pics/front.jpeg)

-Pocket Chording Keyboard
+A Pocket Chording Keyboard

-BUBBY is a compact pocket keyboard for taking notes that can also be used for USB input and storage.
-This a simple sturdy every day carry design.
+BUBBY is a compact one handed keyboard that fits in your pocket.
+It uses seven keys with chording patterns for input.
+The display makes an excellent stand-alone training device.
+It can be used as a USB HID keyboard or storage key.
+This a sturdy every day carry design.
 Some frills, mostly function.

 Features:
 ===